laurenmandell/Micro-Blog/README.md

 ![image](https://github.com/user-attachments/assets/387aca40-d523-41e5-8846-7c9988264cdb)
 ## Profile Page
 The profile page displays only the user's own posts and provides options to manage them.
-Users can also permanently delete their account, which removes all the user records and posts from the database.
+Users can also permanently delete their account, which removes all the user's records and posts from the database.
 ![image](https://github.com/user-attachments/assets/41976e18-901f-45c5-a86e-88621244d69c)